iWinston/typeorm-plus/README.md

 #### Node.js version

-TypeORM was checked with Node.JS version 6 and above.
+TypeORM was tested with Node.JS version 6 and above.
 If you have errors during app bootstrap, try to upgrade your node.js version to the latest version.

 ## Quick Start